-Moreover, the new Office build also includes fixes for issues found in Excel, Outlook, Access and the Office app.
-You can read the full official changelog below to know more.
+The new Office Insider Preview Build also adds fixes for issues found in Word, Excel, and Office Suite.
+We can read the full official changelog below.

 To update to the latest Microsoft Office Insider Preview Build, open any Office program and go to File> Account> Update Options> Update Now.